 Express and implied consent are terms used in healthcare situations.
 It involves a patient giving consent to medical treatment or procedure.
 Some treatments or procedures require a patient to give express consent.
 The patient is presumed to give consent in other situations.

-In a medical malpractice case, implied or express consent can be a critical factor in whether you can win the case.
+Implied consent in medical malpractice case or expressed consent can be a critical factor in whether you can win the case.

 Informed Consent and Medical Malpractice Claims

 The lack of informed consent can be the basis of a medical malpractice claim.
 However, the patient must prove that the lack of informed consent resulted in injuries or harm to the patient.

 Informed consent requires the doctor to provide the patient with certain information.
 The information must be enough for the patient to decide whether to proceed with a medical procedure or treatment.
 Doctors have an ethical and legal duty to provide the following information to their clients:

 - A discussion about the health condition that requires treatment

 - A description of the medical treatment the doctor prescribes or the procedure the doctor suggests